-As of December 30, 2014, the Company guaranteed the operating leases of 23 franchisee or affiliate locations, which the Company accounted for in accordance with the accounting requirements for guarantees.
-These guarantees are primarily a result of the Company's sales of Company-owned bakery-cafes to franchisees and affiliates, pursuant to which the Company exercised its right to assign the lease or sublease for the bakery-cafe but remains liable to the landlord for the remaining lease term in the event of a default by the assignee.
-These leases have terms expiring on various dates from December 31, 2014 to September 30, 2027 and have a potential amount of future rental payments of approximately \$16.6 million as of December 30, 2014.
+As of December 29, 2015, the Company has guaranteed the operating leases of 75 franchisee locations, which the Company accounted for in accordance with the accounting requirements for guarantees.
+These guarantees are primarily a result of the Company's sales of Company-owned bakery-cafes to franchisees, pursuant to which the Company exercised its right to assign the lease for the bakery-cafe but remain liable to the landlord in the event of a default by the assignee.
+These guarantees expire on various dates from July 15, 2020 to February 28, 2049, with a maximum potential amount of future rental payments of approximately \$244.4 million as of December 29, 2015.
 The obligation from these leases will decrease over time as these operating leases expire.
-The Company has not recorded a liability for certain of these guarantees as they arose prior to the implementation of the accounting requirements for guarantees and, unless modified, are exempt from its requirements.
-The Company has not recorded a liability for those guarantees and affir the effective date of the accounting requirements because the fair value of these lease guarantees was determined by the Company to be insignificant individually, and in the aggregate, based on analysis of the facts and circumstances of each such lease and each such assignee's performance, and the Company did not believe it was probable that it would be required to perform under any guarantees at the time the guarantees were issued.
-The Company has not had to make any payments related to any of these guarantee leases.
+The Company has not recorded a liability for these guarantees because the fair value of these lease guarantees was determined by the Company to be insignificant individually, and in the aggregate, based on an analysis of the facts and circumstances of each such lease and each such assignee's performance, and the Company did not believe it was probable that it would be required to perform under any guarantees at the time the guarantees were issued.
+The Company has not had to make any payments related to any of these guaranteed leases.
 Applicable assignees continue to have primary liability for these operating leases.
-As of December 30, 2014, future commitments under these leases were as follows (in thousands):
+As of December 29, 2015, future commitments under these leases were as follows (in thousands):